-I took the lens on it's first shoot that same week.
-It was freezing cold outside, about 9 degree I believe and it was bright as ever, of course I wanted to shoot wide open, but this seemed impossible without a ND filter.
-When me and my subject stepped inside I was able to finally stop down and really test out it's true powers.
-Of course we'll get into optics later, first let's talk about the build quality of the lens, since that was my real "first impression".
+I took the lens on its first shoot that same week.
+It was freezing cold outside, about 9 degrees I believe and it was bright as ever, of course, I wanted to shoot wide open, but this seemed impossible without an ND filter.
+When my subject stepped inside I was able to finally stop down and really test out its true powers.
+Of course, we'll get into optics later, first let's talk about the build quality of the lens since that was my real "first impression".

 - Lens type

 - Stop Size

 - Filter size

 - External dimensions

 XF56mm F/1.2 R